lyeoni/nlp-tutorial/neural-machine-translation/README.md

 # Neural Machine Translation
-Translation with a sequence-to-sequence (seq2seq) network and attention.
+This repository provides a simple PyTorch implementation of Neural Machine Translation, along with an intrinsic/extrinsic comparison of various sequence-to-sequence (seq2seq) models in translation.

 ## Model Overview
 As you already know, a Recurrent Neural Network, or RNN, is a network that operates on a sequence and uses its own output as input for subsequent steps.